Comparison Of Steels Used In Outdoor Boiler Construction

 4) Boilers are typically made of 1/4" or thicker steel

-Disadvantages Of Boiler Plate Steel
+Disadvantages Of Certified Boiler Plate Steel

 1) is less resistant to corrosion then stainless steel